-We are lucky to have the Pendleton Woolen Mill Store in our backyard here in the Pacific Northwest, and that is where we found the beautiful wool jacquard fabric used for the exterior and well as the bag’s flap lining.
+We are lucky to have the Pendleton Woolen Mill Store in our backyard here in the Pacific Northwest, and that is where we found the beautiful wool jacquard fabric used for the exterior and well as the bag’s flap Lining.
 The fabric does have a higher price tag but the quality and lasting beauty is worth it!
-If you’d like to investigate other wool alternatives, we recommend the selection of wool suiting at Fabric.com.
-A rich wool is our top recommendation for the best finish.
+A rich wool is our top recommendation for the best Finish.

 The finished bag is 15″ wide x 11″ high x 3″ deep with an interior canvas pocket/divider and an adjustable shoulder strap from 1½” cotton webbing.